What are the benefits of getting life insurance when you’re younger?

 How much does life insurance for young adults cost?

-Life insurance coverage is more affordable than you might think and the younger you are, the cheaper it is to get covered.
-A 30-year-old non-smoking female in good health can expect to pay $22.36 per month for a 20-year term life insurance policy with a $500,000 death benefit payout.
-A 30-year-old non-smoking male with a similar profile can expect to pay $27.96 per month for the same coverage.
+A 30-year-old non-smoking female in good health can expect to pay $22.98 per month for a 20-year term life insurance policy with a $500,000 payout.
+A 30-year-old non-smoking male with a similar profile can expect to pay $29.32 per month for the same coverage.

 Age | Gender | Non-smoker | Smoker |